Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Behind the block, facing the Ottawa River, you’ll find the enormous Library of Parliament (shown below).

-The West Block is currently being used to house the House of Commons while the Centre Block is under renovations.
+The West Block is currently being used to house the House of Commons while the Centre Block is under renovation.

 The grounds are much more than just government – there are even fireworks at Parliament and festivals with lights in the summer.